What is layaway and how does it work?

 Buy now, pay later loans

 BNPL allows customers to finance an item on a typically short-term, interest-free basis.
-Unlike layaway, the customer can immediately take the item home.
+Unlike with layaway, the customer can immediately take the item home.
 The customer then makes payments directly to the BNPL service provider until the balance is paid off.

 Similar to layaway, BNPL programs typically don’t require a hard credit check.
 But missed payments can negatively impact a customer’s credit report—and result in additional charges.